Transitional_Kindergarten_Stipend

 Infant/Toddler Facility Fee Waivers: ECE-BT3 Fee Waivers are available to child care providers who would like to construct or renovate child care facilities to serve infants and toddlers.
 Fees incurred to child care providers by the Los Angeles County Departments of Regional Planning, Public Works – Health and Safety and Fire are covered by this program.
 For more information, see attached Facility Fee Waiver Flyer.

-Infant/Toddler Expansion Resources: In partnership with Public Council, ECE-BT3 will be providing training and coaching to ECE providers who would like to expand their programs to serve additional infants and toddlers.
-The first of several trainings will launch on June 28, 2023.
-Recorded trainings will be posted at childcare.lacounty.gov along with an in-depth toolkit providing additional information for infant/toddler child care expansion.
-For more information, see the attached Child Care Training flyer.
+Infant/Toddler Expansion Resources: In partnership with Public Counsel, ECE-BT3 provides training and coaching to ECE providers who would like to expand their programs to serve additional infants and toddlers.
+To view the Infant and Toddler Expansion Toolkit, click here.

 Infant/Toddler Training for ECE Providers: In Fall 2023, ECE-BT3 will launch a free professional development series for current and emergent infant and toddler child care providers.
-Also in Fall 2023, ECE-BT3 will release, “Caring for LA’s Youngest Learners: A Professional Development Guide for Early Educators Who Care for Infants and Toddlers “ .
-This user-friendly toolkit of infant and toddler professional development opportunities is currently being designed in collaboration with the Los Angeles Education Partnership (LAEP), the Child Care Planning Committee, and Quality Start LA.
+Visit here to view current professional development opportunities.
+In Summer 2024, ECE-BT3 will release, “Caring for LA’s Youngest Learners: A Professional Development Guide for Early Educators Who Care for Infants and Toddlers” This user-friendly guide for infant and toddler professional development opportunities is currently being designed in collaboration with the Los Angeles Education Partnership (LAEP), the Child Care Planning Committee, and Quality Start LA.

 ECE-BT3 is funded through the generous support of the Conrad N. Hilton Foundation.
 If you have any questions or would like additional information about ECE-BT3, please contact Elizabeth Jacoby at ejacoby@ph.lacounty.gov.